Galateia latraki

-ATHENS / ROME - An investigation across Europe reveals that unaccompanied minors fleeing war and persecution face significant delays in family reunification due to bureaucratic inefficiencies, such as understaffed guardianship systems and political reluctance to facilitate transfers.
+ATHENS / ROME - This investigation reveals that unaccompanied minors fleeing war and persecution face significant delays in family reunification due to bureaucratic inefficiencies throughout Europe.

 Across Europe, unaccompanied minors who have fled war and persecution must wait months, or even years, to be reunited with relatives who are living legally in other EU countries.
 What should be a straightforward process under the Dublin III Regulation has become a bureaucratic maze, leaving children stranded in camps and shelters.